ThomasMatlak/istopics/README.txt

     update username and password in /istopics/db_credentials.php and in database_setup.sql -to change a users's role from 'student' to 'admin', from MySQL run the command:
     UPDATE users SET role='admin' WHERE email='EMAIL OF THE USER TO BE UPDATATED';

+To use Google Analytics, replace the x's on line 8 of istopics/analyticstranking.php with your own code

 Auto Populate the Dabatase (testing)
 ------------------------------------